git-lectures/git-lecture-notes/index.rst

   "Piled Higher and Deeper" by Jorge Cham: www.phdcomics.com

 Version control systems allow to keep all the historical versions of your software for easy tracking.
-It also benefits team collaboration and mproves our efficiency.
-In addition, it can be used as a data center, making build automation and continous integration possible.
+It also benefits team collaboration and improves our efficiency.
+In addition, it can be used as a data center, making build automation and continuous integration possible.

 In this tutorial, we are going to learn the basics of Git and Github.
 First, what is Git?
 Git is a distributed version control software (DCSV).
 Github is a